Superman II: The Richard Donner Cut: Release

-On Friday, July 21, 2006, extended exclusive footage from the new film was shown during a panel at the 2006 Comic Con International in San Diego.
-The hour-long panel, titled "Warner Home Video's Superman Through the Ages" included a Q&A with Donner, Tom Mankiewicz, Michael Thau, and actors Marc McClure and Jack O'Halloran.
+On Friday, July 21, 2006, extended exclusive footage from the Donner Cut was screened during a panel at the 2006 San Diego Comic-Con.
+The hour-long panel, titled "Warner Home Video's Superman Through the Ages", included a Q&A with Donner, Mankiewicz, Thau, and actors Marc McClure and Jack O'Halloran.

 World premiere

-The world premiere of the new cut took place November 2, 2006, at the Directors Guild of America building in Hollywood and was attended by many of those associated with the film, including director Richard Donner and producer Ilya Salkind.
-After the screening, Richard Donner, Tom Mankiewicz, Margot Kidder, Sarah Douglas and other cast members participated in a panel discussion.
+The world premiere of The Donner Cut was screened on November 2, 2006, at the Directors Guild of America building in Hollywood.
+It was attended by several members of the cast and crew, including Donner, Ilya Salkind, Mankiewicz, Kidder, Sarah Douglas, O'Halloran, and McClure.
+After the screening, they participated in a panel discussion.
 On November 25, 2006, an exclusive screening benefit for Superman II: The Richard Donner Cut was held at the Fine Arts Theatre in Los Angeles, California.
-The proceeds of ticket sales went to the Christopher Reeve Foundation.

 Home media

-On November 28, 2006, the film was released on DVD and HD DVD, which featured an optional introduction by director Richard Donner and an audio commentary by Donner and creative consultant Tom Mankiewicz.
+On November 28, 2006, the film was released on DVD, Blu-Ray, and HD DVD, which featured an optional introduction by director Richard Donner and an audio commentary by Donner and Mankiewicz.
 Additionally, the release included a new making-of featurette titled Superman II: Restoring the Vision and six deleted scenes.